 The Xilinx peripheral protection unit (XPPU) protects the system addressable programming registers from erroneous application software and misbehaving hardware interfaces.
 Erroneous software includes malicious and unintentional code that corrupts system register settings or causes system failures.
 Misbehaving hardware includes incorrect device configuration, malicious functionality, or unintentional design.

-There are several XPPU in the LPD and PMC for register programming:
+There are several XPPUs in the LPD and PMC, including:

 - PMC main switch to APB programming interfaces (PMC_XPPU)